-After spending almost a year to adapt to the new order of things in 2020, legal has shown that they are not as resistant to innovation as everyone thought they were.
+After spending almost two years adapting to the new order of things in 2020, legal has shown that they are not as resistant to innovation as everyone thought they were.

-The numbers gathered by ThomsonReuters attest to that, as 2021 in nearing its end:
+The numbers gathered by ThomsonReuters attest to that, as 2022 is nearing its end:

 - 52% of legal departments reported increased use of technology